tohas1986/openbmc/poky/documentation/migration-guides/migration-4.0.rst

 the content should be prefixed (respectively suffixed) by a space to maintain the same behavior.
 You can learn more about override style syntax operators (``append``, ``prepend`` and ``remove``) in the BitBake documentation:
-:ref:`bitbake-user-manual/bitbake-user-manual-metadata:appending and prepending (override style syntax)` and :ref:`bitbake-user-manual/bitbake-user-manual-metadata:removal (override style syntax)`.
+:ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:appending and prepending (override style syntax)` and :ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:removal (override style syntax)`.

 Miscellaneous changes
 ~~~~~~~~~~~~~~~~~~~~~

 - ``blacklist.bbclass`` is removed and the functionality moved to the
-  :ref:`ref-classes-base` class with a more descriptive
+  :ref:`base <ref-classes-base>` class with a more descriptive
   ``varflag`` variable named :term:`SKIP_RECIPE` which will use the `bb.parse.SkipRecipe()`
   function.
 The usage remains the same, for example::

      SKIP_RECIPE[my-recipe] = "Reason for skipping recipe"

-- :ref:`ref-classes-allarch` packagegroups can no longer depend on packages
+- :ref:`allarch <ref-classes-allarch>` packagegroups can no longer depend on packages
   which use :term:`PKG` renaming such as :ref:`ref-classes-debian`.
 Such packagegroups
-  recipes should be changed to avoid inheriting :ref:`ref-classes-allarch`.
+  recipes should be changed to avoid inheriting :ref:`allarch <ref-classes-allarch>`.

 - The ``lnr`` script has been removed. ``lnr`` implemented the same behaviour as `ln --relative --symbolic`,
   since at the time of creation `--relative` was only available in coreutils 8.16